WHO warns on Brazil COVID-19 outbreak as Bolsonaro blasts Senate inquiry

 Sao Paulo officials said a downtick in hospitalizations had justified the decision to restart soccer matches without spectators, reopen stores selling building materials and resume take-out service at restaurants.

+Brazil's vaccination drive, while faster than that of most countries in Latin America, is proceeding slowly compared to many developed countries and has so far relied heavily on one vaccine - Coronavac - which was developed by China's Sinovac Biotech Ltd SVA.O and has been frequently criticized by Bolsonaro.

+On Friday afternoon, national health agency Anvisa announced it was sending inspectors to two factories in Russia where the Sputnik V vaccine is produced in order to evaluate that jab's safety.

-(Reporting by Eduardo Simoes; Additional reporting by Tatiana Bautzer; Editing by Brad Haynes and Dan Grebler)
+(Reporting by Eduardo Simoes in Sao Paulo; Additional reporting by Tatiana Bautzer in Sao Paulo and Rodrigo Viga Gaier in Rio de Janeiro; Editing by Brad Haynes, Dan Grebler and David Gregorio)

 ((brad.c.haynes@tr.com; +55 11 5644 7725; Reuters Messaging: brad.c.haynes.thomsonreuters.com@reuters.net))